ElektraInitiative/libelektra/src/plugins/recursion/README.md

 The following picture illustrates the menu tree:
 ![menu-example](example.png?raw=true "Example")

-So how can we map this into an elektra configuration?
+So how can we map the specification as well as configuration into elektra?

 First we create a config and mount it.
 Next we will set the specification for all menu entries as following:
 ```